clara-nolan/dev-portfolio/content/pages/index.md

     title: Welcome to Clara's Portfolio!
     subtitle: >-
       Hi there, I'm Clara Nolan.
-I am a current student at the University of Pennsylvania studying Computer Science & Design, where I specialize in Computer Graphics.
+I am a current student at the University of Pennsylvania studying Computer Science & Design where I specialize in Computer Graphics.
 I am passionate about accessibility within the games/animation field, along with technical art and gameplay programming.
     styles: